lowepowerlab/lab_handbook/onboarding.md

 ### Optional Training

 **Plant experiments at CEF require pesticide safety training**.
-Instructions are on the Planning_Calendar/CEF: https://docs.google.com/spreadsheets/d/1RKv74ofZXSX_71RhkNhpsUe8f0bHhgfq52ccrAbwxxs/edit?gid=1641894600#gid=1641894600
+Instructions are on the Planning_Calendar/CEF (which is also linked on our Onboarding Trello Boards): https://docs.google.com/spreadsheets/d/1RKv74ofZXSX_71RhkNhpsUe8f0bHhgfq52ccrAbwxxs/edit?gid=1641894600#gid=1641894600

 **Hazardous Shipping**.
 If you are a full-time lab member (grad student / postdoc / junior specialist, etc), you are likely to ship or receive packages to/from collaborators.
 Take the *Hazardous Shipping Training* in LMS to identify hazards and ship appropriately.
 Before shipping anything, re-take the training and then use **AggieShip** to generate a shipment.